 “I wish you had more pluck in yourself,” her friend texts.

 She imagines herself as a plump chicken with feathers begging to be plucked.
 The other day, she had been gutting out her computer of unnecessary files and had come across a diary entry: “I have grown more plucky after my harrowing 10-minute presentation in class.”
-Dated ten years ago.
+Dated seven years ago.

 Had she not been accumulating more pluck since that budding repertoire?
 Or had this pluck been slipping out through some unmonitored leak while she had been sleeping?

 Harrowing: maybe her life hasn’t been harrowing enough.
 Swapping horror happenings around the globe with her friends (…refugees denied havens, mothers fed their own children, children’s stomachs bloated with hunger…), she has questioned life that has yet to hoist hardships upon her.
 How was she supposed to prove her pluck if there had been no tests thrown her way?